 Residents receive solid training in all traditional areas of general, vascular, oncologic, hepatobiliary, acute care surgery and trauma, while mastering new techniques such as advanced laparoscopic surgery, endovascular surgery and surgical ultrasound.
 Residents are also involved in a wide variety of subspecialty cases in thoracic surgery, neurosurgery, orthopedic surgery, urology and otolaryngology.
 Guthrie also has a teaching affiliation agreement with the Geisinger Commonwealth School of Medicine and Geisinger Healthcare System in Danville, Pa.
 This affiliation allows our second and third year residents to complete a transplant rotation and pediatric surgery rotation at Geisinger.

-Our program follows the Surgical Council on Resident Education (SCORE) Curriculum, which is a national curriculum developed by surgical educators and maintained by seven major nonprofit surgical organizations.
+Our program follows the Surgical Council on Resident Education (SCORE) Curriculum.
 The curriculum is used to guide our weekly didactic activity which occurs on Fridays from 7 a.m. until 1 p.m. and is 100% protected teaching time.
 While our program follows the SCORE Curriculum, it is flexible enough to foster the individual strengths of our residents.
 The Donald Guthrie Foundation, our research institute, is located right on the campus, offering support for residents who wish to pursue clinical research.
 We are also affiliated with the Meinig School of Biomedical Engineering at Cornell University for those with interest in basic science research.
 In addition, residents may select rotations at other medical centers to pursue special interests.

 Guthrie offers our residents a unique combination of medical technology, professional expertise, large case volume and individual attention.
 Clinical experience at Guthrie is considerably more extensive that in most general surgery training programs.
 We are proud that the depth, as well as breadth, of experience are the hallmarks of a Guthrie-trained surgeon.